mathiasverbeke0/BITApplications/LogOddsInterpreter/README.md

 # LogOddsInterpreter

-This application interprets Log-Odds scores in the context of pairwise alignments.
+This application interprets PAM Log-Odds scores in the context of pairwise alignments.

 ## Usage